sematext/sematext-agent-java/docs/add-new-integration.md

 monitoring Jetty Web server.
 Jetty metrics are exposed via JMX.
 Create a directory `jetty` under  `/opt/spm/spm-monitor/collectors`.
 All the YAML files specifying the Jetty metric sources and definitions will go under `/opt/spm/spm-monitor/collectors/jetty`.
 3. Create YAML files under the respective integration directory.
 We recommend you to group metrics by source and create multiple YAML files, one for each source group.
-For JSON & DB data source, each YAML can have single data source (URL or SQL query).
-For JMX data source, it is possible to have multiple object name patterns in single file.
+The metric source could be a JMX ObjectName pattern or a DB SQL query or a REST URL.
+For JSON & DB data source, each YAML can have a single data source (URL or SQL query).
+For JMX data source, it is possible to have multiple object name patterns in a single file.
-For example, in the case of Jetty all ThreadPool related metrics in Jetty can be grouped in single YAML file `jmx-thread-pool.yml`.
+For example, in the case of Jetty, all ThreadPool related metrics in Jetty can be grouped in single YAML file `jmx-thread-pool.yml`.
-The metric source could be a JMX ObjectName pattern or a database table or a REST URL.
-The recommended format to name the YAML files is
- `<data-source-type>-<metric-source-name>-<integration-version>.yaml`. `integration-version` is optional.
+The recommended format to name the YAML files is `<data-source-type>-<metric-source-name>-<integration-version>.yaml`. `integration-version` is optional.
 The following are a few examples:
     * `jmx-executor.yml` - Executor Service related metrics from JMX endpoint
     * `db-system-events.yml` - All metrics from System Events table from DB endpoint